 When is a PCB design considered to be high speed?

 Before you start designing high speed circuits, let’s define what is considered to be “high speed”.
 When a printed circuit board is intended to operate at frequencies high enough to significantly degrade circuit performance, that design is considered to be high speed.
 There are many other factors that are also considered when determining what constitutes high speed such as the circuit, the materials, the environment, the size of the board and the length of the traces.
-In general though, 50MHz and above is typically the point where a PCB is considered to be a high speed design.
+In general though, 50MHz and above is typically the point where a PCB layout is considered to be a high speed design.

 Variables to consider for high speed designs: